 Or for Eagle Nice (International) Holdings:

-How Does Eagle Nice (International) Holdings's Debt Impact Its P/E Ratio?
+Eagle Nice (International) Holdings's Debt And Its 10% ROE

 But note: Eagle Nice (International) Holdings may not be the best stock to buy.
-So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).
+So take a peek at this free list of interesting companies with high ROE and low debt.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.